-- From October to December 2019, Local Authorities received 50,910 applications for Crisis Grants (12% more than the previous year).
-Decisions were made on 51,455 applications, with 32,895 awards made (13% more than the previous year), and the acceptance rate was 64% (the same as the previous year).
+- From April to June 2020, Local Authorities received 74,495 applications for Crisis Grants (46% more than the previous year).
+Decisions were made on 77,345 applications, with 53,590 awards made (63% more than the previous year), and the acceptance rate was 69% (5 percentage points higher than the previous year).
 The number of decisions exceeds the number of applications due to decisions being taken on applications received in previous quarters.
-Expenditure on Crisis Grant awards totalled £3.1 million, 24% more than the previous year.
-The average award was £94. - In the latest quarter, 80% of Community Care Grant applications and 96% of Crisis Grant applications were processed within the target time limits.
-The proportion of Community Care Grant applications to Glasgow City that were processed on time was lower than usual at 35%.
-This was due to increased demand. - Local authorities were allocated £33 million for Scottish Welfare Fund awards in 2019/20, and there was an estimated underspend of £1.9 million carried forward from 2018/19.
-Of the estimated total £34.9 million available for awards this year, £28.4 million (81%) has been spent in the first nine months of the financial year, which is eight percentage points higher than this time in 2018. - Since April 2013, there have been 22,350 Tier 1 reviews for Community Care Grants, and 18,950 for Crisis Grants.
-Just under half of decisions have been revised at this stage for both Community Care Grants (47%) and Crisis Grants (45%).
+Expenditure on Crisis Grant awards totalled £5.2 million, 77% more than the previous year.
+The average award was £97. - In the latest quarter, 83% of Community Care Grant applications and 92% of Crisis Grant applications were processed within the target time limits. - Local authorities have been allocated £57.5 million for Scottish Welfare Fund awards in 2020/21 so far, which includes a £22.0 million COVID-19 allocation.
+There was also an estimated underspend of £2.0 million carried forward from 2019/20.
+Of the estimated total £59.5 million available for awards this year, £8.7 million (15%) has been spent in the first three months of the financial year.
+At this time last year, more had been spent (£9.7 million), however a larger proportion of the budget had been spent (28%) because the available budget was lower (£34.9 million). - Since April 2013, there have been 23,795 Tier 1 reviews for Community Care Grants, and 23,075 for Crisis Grants.
+Just under half of decisions have been revised at this stage for both Community Care Grants (46%) and Crisis Grants (45%). - In our previous publication we highlighted data quality issues with the • official statistics, and discrepancies between the official statistics and management information.
+While there are still data quality issues in the official statistics for certain local authorities (described in the data quality section), the discrepancies between the official statistics and management information have reduced in the most recent guarter at Scotland level.
+Overall, the monthly management information and guarterly data extracts have similar figures for Community Care Grant applications (0% difference), Community Care Grant awards (-2% in the guarterly extract compared to monthly management information) and Community Care Grant expenditure (+1% in guarterly extract).
+At Scotland level, there is a slightly larger discrepancy in Crisis Grant applications (-5% in guarterly extract), but awards (-2% in quarterly data) and expenditure (+1% in quarterly data) are relatively similar.
+Management information to August 2020 has been provided in Tables 44 and 45 for comparison to the official statistics.
+However, the official statistics provide much more detailed information and breakdowns that are not available from the monthly management information and remain the recommended primary source for analysis and commentary.